 Shorthorns were first brought to America in the late 1700s, with the largest number of cattle arriving after 1820.
 The breed was initially concentrated in Ohio and Kentucky, a region rich in grass and corn to feed cattle, but by the end of the 1800s it had spread throughout America.
 The Shorthorn was valued for its dairy and beef qualities and was also used as a draft animal.

-Dual-purpose selection has been the major theme of the breed’s history.
-Breeders have always differed in their view of the Shorthorn’s purpose, with some selecting for maximum dairy or beef production, while some still selecting for a balance of the two.
+Breeders have always differed in their view of the Shorthorn’s purpose, with some selecting for maximum dairy or beef production, while some selecting for a balance of the two.
 At different times, one type of selection would outweigh the other, and then the tide would swing back.
-For example, the Shorthorn first gained value in the United States as the premiere dairy breed of the mid-1800s, though by 1900 the beef type “Scotch Shorthorns” were the most desirable.
+For example, the Shorthorn first gained value in the US as the premiere dairy breed of the mid-1800s, though by 1900 the beef type “Scotch Shorthorns” were the most desirable.

 Although there are several thousand Heritage Shorthorns (called Dairy Shorthorns) found in Britain, the breed is declining globally.
-Pure American strains are the conservation priority in the U.S. These strains will perform well for grass-based dairying, as they are forage efficient, healthy, long-lived, and productive, with the added value of high-quality beef.
+Pure American strains are a conservation priority in the US.
+These strains will perform well for grass-based dairying, as they are forage efficient.

 Did you know: